gyng/listoflists/README.md

         gem install sinatra
         gem install thin

-3. Run the Sinatra app with `ruby lol.rb`
+3. Run the Sinatra app with

+        ruby lol.rb

 4. View your site at [http://localhost:8083](http://localhost:8083)

 ## Config
-Change the port
+The port can be changed in `lol.rb`.
+Change `set :port, 8083` to whichever port you desire.

 ## Features